slanschuetzer/rpi-ledmatrix-server/README.md

 The main goal of this project will be (apart from refreshing my c-abilities from 20 years ago) to serve as a single server, that will operate the led-matrix, so i'm later able to feed it from several external sources like other programs on the pi (eg. to show temperature or other sensor-data), android-app, network-sources (e.g. nagios) and whatsoever...
 I will try to keep most functionality and only add a function to send text that will be displayed on the matrix.

-And when i get some more time i will get rid of this initialisation on each request.
-I'm pretty sure, there is no sense in that...

 Everything from here is the old documentation and most of it still valid, but some stuff no more...
 Perhaps i will correct it later...